|Here you will find

 class).
 We were then put into groups, and each group was given an

-object (newspaper, shoe, book, apple, battery) and a recoding sheet.
+object and a recoding sheet.
 We discussed what we could do with that

-object when we were done with it, as opposed to throwing it out (see the
+object when we were done with it, as opposed to throwing it our (see the

 picture below to understand better why we want to avoid throwing things